List of Roseanne and The Conners characters: Darlene Conner-Olinsky

 In Season 10, Darlene is now a single mother of two children, teen daughter Harris and ten-year-old son Mark.
 Darlene has recently lost her publishing job, forcing her to move from Chicago back to Lanford to live with Roseanne and Dan in her childhood home.
 She initially claimed she moved back to care for her aging parents until Roseanne discovers the real reason.
 David and Darlene had separated some years before, though David also soon permanently returns to Lanford, wanting to reengage in his children's lives.

 In The Conners, Darlene begins a relationship with her new boss, Ben, the editor/publisher of a crime magazine called "Lock 'Em Up".
 Unlike David, Ben's personality is equally as strong as Darlene's.
 Although Darlene and David briefly consider reconciling, they agree to divorce.
 During a joint counseling session with David, Darlene is forced to confront and assess her domineering personality after recognizing it was an underlying factor in David leaving her.
 When she admits to Ben that she had also been seeing David, Ben, already aware, breaks up with her.
 They reconcile after Ben loses his magazine to his new corporate partners and Darlene also quits.
 The two decide to publish their own online crime magazine.
 In Season 2, they struggle to raise capital for their new venture.
 When Ben is unsure he has the drive and energy to start over, Darlene offers to take the initiative.
 In Season 3, Darlene has concerns about their relationship, fearing they may have different goals.
+By the end of the 4th season, Darlene marries Ben Olinsky (reoccurring character in The Conners.)
+They move into a house together which is built by her father, Dan.

 Sara Gilbert was almost rejected for the Darlene role for "not being cute enough."